apache/singa/tool/docker/README.md

 --

 <a name="launch_stand_alone"></a>
-#### Launch stand-alone SINGA
+#### Launch and stop SINGA in stand-alone mode
 To launch a test environment for a single-node SINGA training, simply start a container from `singa/base` image.
-The following starts a container called `XYZ`, then launches a shell in the container:
+The following starts a container called
+`XYZ`, then launches a shell in the container:

 ````